 Slow cooker vegetarian tikka masala highlights the sultry spices of the Indian kitchen in a restorative, streamlined supper.
 Serve over basmati rice for a gluten-free and vegan meal.
-If you’re looking to fend off winter chill with a recipe that’s as comforting as it is nutritious, you’ve come to the right place!
+Today, we're fending off winter chill with a recipe that's as comforting as it is nutritious.

 - 4 cups cauliflower florets